 If you do this for just 5 years, you will shave off 4 years off your mortgage and save almost $38,000 in interest!
 Do this for 10 years and you knock off close to 7 years and save $58,000 in interest!

+#3.
 Use Credit Card Rewards

 Wouldn’t it be great if you could use credit card rewards to pay down your mortgage faster?
 You can!
-We have our mortgage through Wells Fargo and the other day when I was logged into our account, I saw a note about the Home Rebate Card.
+We have our mortgage through Wells Fargo and the other day when I was logged into our account, I saw a note about their Home Rebate Card.

 For the first six months, you earn 5% cash back on gas, groceries and drugstore purchases and 1% on everything else.
 After the six months are up, you earn a flat 1% on purchases.
 The nice thing about the card is that there is no annual fee and that the cash back is automatically transferred to your mortgage principal.

+#4.
 Pay Extra At The Start

 As I mentioned at the beginning of this post, when you first start making payments on your mortgage, you pay mostly interest.
 As you move towards the end of your mortgage, you pay mainly principal.
-By being smart and paying extra at the start of your mortgage, you can save yourself thousands of dollars.
+The reason for this is that banks want their money back first.

 Let’s use the same example from earlier ($200,000 loan at 5% for 30 years), only this time we will make an extra $100 payment each month for 5 years.
 Doing this shaves off close 2 years of our mortgage and saves close to $17,000 in interest.
-If you do the same thing only at the end of the mortgage term, you knock off 6 months of payments and save about $1,000.

 If you can afford to put $200 extra towards your monthly mortgage for the next 5 years, you knock off 2 years of your mortgage and save over $31,000 in interest.

 When you refinance, you either get a lower interest rate or you shorten the term of your mortgage.
 Doing this will help you to pay off your mortgage faster and save you money.
 In some cases, when interest rates drop by a good amount, you can shorten your term and interest rate, and still have the same monthly payment.

+#6.
 Pretend To Refinance

-A better option may be to simply fake a refinance.
-Figure out how much a monthly payment would be on a refinance and then commit to making that payment every month without actually spending the money to refinance.
+A better option as opposed to refinancing may be to simply fake a refinance.
+Figure out how much a monthly payment would be on a refinance by playing with the calculator above.
+Then commit to making that payment every month without actually spending the money to refinance.

 If you don’t refinance and are 5 years into your mortgage and start paying $1,400 each month, you will pay off your mortgage 10 years sooner and save close to $55,000 in interest charges.
 That is some serious savings!

+#7.
 Round Up Payments

-Rounding up your payments is also a great little known way to pay off your mortgage.
+Rounding up your payment is also a great little known way to pay off your mortgage.
 As I mentioned, your current monthly payment is $1,074.
 What if you rounded up to $1,100 per month?
 That is just $26 more each month.
 While you would only knock 2 years off of your mortgage, you would save over $10,000 in interest charges.

 What About Supercharging Your Payoff?